microsoft/localizationkit/README.md

 Objective-C seems to be allows positional tokens of the form `%1@` rather than `%1$@`.
 While not illegal, it is preferred that all tokens between languages are consistent so that tools don't experience unexpected failures, etc.

+## Swift Interpolation

+Identifier: `swift_interpolation`
+Opt-In: `true`

+Checks that strings do not contain Swift style interpolation values since these cannot be localized.

 ## Token Matching

 Identifier: `token_matching`